 Gemstone Hill, which gets its name from the sparkling red ridges of igneous rock that cover it, sits to the north of West Lake.
 At dawn and dusk, crystallised minerals dusting the rock’s surface reflect sunlight and sparkle like glittering gemstone.
 The beauty of this sight is attested by the fact that “Gemstone Bathed in Flowing Rosy Clouds” is a name set in Chinese Legend.
 To top it all off, the hill also affords a spectacular panoramic view of West Lake (permitted you’ve come on a clear day!)

 The World Cultural Heritage in Hangzhou

-The new ten scenes: Bamboo-lined Path at Yunqi, Osmanthus Rain in Manjuelong Village, Dream of Tiger-running Spring, Enjoying Tea at Dragon Well, Nine Creeks in Misty Forest, Heavenly Wind at Wushan Hill, Ruan Gong Mound Surrounded by Greenery, Yellow Dragon Dressed in Green, Flying Clouds over Jade Emperor (Yuhuang) Hill and Gem Bathed in Flowing Rosy Clouds.
+The new ten scenes include: The Bamboo-lined Path at Yunqi, Osmanthus Rain in Manjuelong Village, the Dream of Tiger-sprint Spring, Tea Tasting at the Dragon Well, Nine Creeks in Misty Forest, Heavenly Wind at Wushan Hill, Ruan Gong Islet Submerged in Greenery, Yellow Dragon Cave Dressed in Green, Soaring Clouds over Yuhuang Hill and the Gemstone Bathed in Flowing Rosy Clouds.

 Qiantang River Bridge

 The first bridge on Qiantang River